KurusuSilver11/Pokelightpink/2-Postgame-Draft.md

 Note: "KURUSU" is placeholder for the player.
 "SEB" is placeholder for rival.
 (I used those in the ROM's Debug Mode lol)

+Note 2: Apparently GitHub might have f'd up the formatting on this a bit and I'm not fixing it.

 After you beat the elite four, if you visit Professor Oak, he will have something for you.

 Rough text idea: (I tried formatting it similarly to how it would be in-game, but I know it still would have to be much more broken to actually work lol)